Skip to content

 Power of Attorney

 A Power of Attorney (POA) is fundamental to estate planning basics.
 It enables a designated individual, an Agent or Attorney-in-Fact, to make decisions on your behalf.
-It is a critical part of the estate planning process and can be a key feature of your estate plan.
+It is a critical part of estate planning and can be a key feature of your estate plan.
 There are two different types of POAs: Medical and Financial.

 A Financial Power of Attorney, on the other hand, grants authority to manage financial and business matters.
 It ensures your financial estate planning is handled effectively even if you become incapacitated.